vserova/book/pages/ch_app.md

       suffix VisibleString OPTIONAL
     }

 Each unnamed local element gets a name.
-When generating C++ data storage classes from Schema, <span class="nctnt ncbi-app">DATATOOL</span> marks such data types as anonymous.
+When generating C++ data storage classes from Schema, **DATATOOL** marks such data types as anonymous.

-It is possible to convert source Schema into ASN.1, and then use <span class="nctnt ncbi-app">DATATOOL</span> to generate C++ classes from the latter.
-In this case <span class="nctnt ncbi-app">DATATOOL</span> and serial library provide compatibility of ASN.1 output.
+It is possible to convert source Schema into ASN.1, and then use **DATATOOL** to generate C++ classes from the latter.
+In this case **DATATOOL** and serial library provide compatibility of ASN.1 output.
 If you generate data storage classes from Schema, and use them to write data in ASN.1 format (binary or text), if you then convert that Schema into ASN.1, generate classes from it, and again write same data in ASN.1 format using this new set of classes, then these two files will be identical.

 ### Definition File

 It is possible to tune up the C++ code generation by using a definition file, which could be specified in the [-od](#-od) argument.
 The definition file uses the generic [NCBI configuration](ch_core.html#ch_core.registry_syntax) format also used in the configuration (`*.ini`) files found in NCBI's applications.

-<span class="nctnt ncbi-app">DATATOOL</span> looks for code generation parameters in several sections of the file in the following order:
+**DATATOOL** looks for code generation parameters in several sections of the file in the following order:

 1
 `[ModuleName.TypeName]`